-Stephanie Hartman '14 had her eye on law from a young age.
-While growing up in Las Vegas, she liked to the idea of going into an analytical field that would enable her to make a difference in the lives of others.
+Stephanie Hartman Rojo '14 had her eye on law at a young age.
+She liked the idea of going into an analytical field that would enable her to make a difference in the lives of others.

 "I always knew I wanted to study political science.
-Power structures in government were of great interest to me and I wanted to understand the internal workings of government relations from an international perspective," says Hartman.
+Power structures in government were of great interest to me, and I wanted to understand the internal workings of government relations from an international perspective," says Rojo.

-After earning her B.A. in Political Science from Stanford University, Stephanie worked in banking for a few years, and then decided it was time to head east for a legal adventure.
-Her experiences prior to law school gave her an appreciation for the Christian environment at Regent Law, although adjusting to a Christian education did come with its challenges.
+After earning her B.A. in Political Science from Stanford University, Rojo worked in banking for a few years and decided it was time to head east for a legal adventure.
+Her experiences prior to law school gave her an appreciation for the Christian environment at Regent Law, although adjusting to a Christian education came with a few challenges.

 "Initially, I was thrown off by teachers and students praying in class because it is not what I am used to," she says.
-However, she quickly came to realize the impact of Regent’s emphasis on spiritual vitality.
-"The incorporation of prayer in the classroom has changed my life," she says.
+However, Rojo quickly realized the impact of Regent’s emphasis on spiritual vitality.
+"The incorporation of prayer into the classroom has changed my life," she says.

-Although her commitments can be "overwhelming" at times, Hartman says that after her experience in the workforce as a full-time employee she "wouldn’t have it any other way."
-In the midst of all the challenges of law school, Hartman says it is paramount to remind ourselves of the ultimate goal, a relationship with Christ that begins in this world and extends into the next.
-According to Hartman, this is what renews and inspires her to press forward.
+Although her commitments can be overwhelming at times, Rojo says that after her experience as a full-time employee, she "wouldn’t have it any other way."
+In the midst of all the challenges of law school, Rojo says it is paramount to remind ourselves of the ultimate goal: a relationship with Christ that begins in this world and extends into the next.
+According to Rojo, this is what renews and inspires her to press forward.

-“My pursuit of a law degree began when God closed a lot of doors that I expected to be open,” says Joel Ready '15, a new student in the Two-Year J.D.
-Program at Regent Law.
+“My pursuit of a law degree began when God closed a lot of doors that I expected to be open,” says Joel Ready '15, a student in the Two-Year J.D.
+Program.

 Ready, who received his Master of Divinity from Liberty University, thought he would work for a church while earning his Ph.D. in Theology.